MAInformatico/MAInformatico.github.io/about.md

 Apparently sport and technology do not have much to do with other.
 Nothing could be further from the truth, both areas complement each other.

-The constancy of sport coupled with the problem solving of the programming creates two essential skills for work and personal life.
+The constancy and discipline of sport coupled with the problem solving of the programming creates three essential skills for work and personal life.

 #### More Information